sagemath/trac_to_gh/Issue 5717.md

 # Issue 5717: subdivide and matrices mod 2 -- printing broken

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5717

 Original creator: was